Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Applications of the Framework

 \section{Applications of the Framework}

 We next study parameterized local search versions of a wide range of well-known problems.
 For each of these problems, we consider parameterization by the search radius in combination with some structural parameter.
 All results rely on the algorithm behind \Cref{Theorem: Framework Algorithms}.
 Therefore, it suffices to express an instance~$I$ of a local search problem as a corresponding instance~$J = (b, X, (\varphi_i)_{i \in [1,b]}, f,k)$ of \LSGBP.
 The proofs in this section are given in the following structure: \begin{enumerate}[1.] \item \emph{GBP Construction:} Given the instance~$I$ of the local search problem, we specify the universe~$X$, the number of bins~$b$ and the IBE~$(\varphi_i)_{i \in [1,b]}$ of the instance~$J$.
-This also includes a description of how to efficiently evaluate the IBE from the input instance~$I$. \item \emph{Type Partition:} We express how a type partition for~$J$ is computed from~$I$ and describe how the targeted structural parameter corresponds to the number of types as defined in \Cref{Section: Framework}. \item \emph{Solution Correspondence:} Recall that an instance of a local search problem always contains a solution of the underlying problem.
+Since the running time~$\Phi$ to evaluate the IBE is part of the running time in \Cref{Theorem: Framework Algorithms}, the GBP construction also includes a description of how to efficiently evaluate the IBE from the input instance~$I$. \item \emph{Type Partition:} We express how a type partition for~$J$ is computed from~$I$ and describe how the targeted structural parameter corresponds to the number of types as defined in \Cref{Section: Framework}. \item \emph{Solution Correspondence:} Recall that an instance of a local search problem always contains a solution of the underlying problem.
 Let~$s$ be the solution given in the instance~$I$.
-To show the solution correspondence, we describe how solutions of~$I$ can be transformed into solutions of~$J$ and vice versa, such that the following holds: A solution~$s'$ of~$I$ is better than the given solution~$s$ of~$I$ if and only if the corresponding $b$-partition~$f_{s'}$ has strictly smaller (larger) target value than~$f_{s}$ with respect to the~IBE~$(\varphi_i)_{i \in [1,b]}$. \end{enumerate}
+To show the solution correspondence, we describe how solutions of~$I$ can be transformed into solutions of~$J$ and vice versa, such that the following holds: A solution~$s'$ of~$I$ is \emph{better} than the given solution~$s$ of~$I$ if and only if the corresponding $b$-partition~$f_{s'}$ has strictly smaller (larger) target value than~$f_{s}$ with respect to the~IBE~$(\varphi_i)_{i \in [1,b]}$. \end{enumerate}